theopenconversationkit/tock-react-kit/README.md

 );
 ```

-#### Session storage
+#### Local storage

-The optional `sessionStorage` makes it possible to provide a history session of messages.
+The optional `localStorage` makes it possible to provide a history session of messages.
 This history loads at the creation of the chat and is stored in the locale storage of the browser.

-The `sessionStorage` parameter is a boolean, by default set to false.
+The `localStorage` parameter is a boolean, by default set to false.

 Example: